chouettevan/CTF-writeups/src/united2025/pwn/jkt-check-in-kiosk.md

 </ol>

 ### 2.1 First FILE overwrite
-The obj.is_premium variable is stored at the address 0x404040, which means the we can trigger an overwrite of the veriable using the following code:
+The `obj.is_premium` variable is stored at the address `0x404040`, which means the we can trigger an overwrite of the veriable using the following code:
 ```python
 from pwn import *
 context.arch = 'amd64'